-Prerequisite: Integrated Math III or Equivalent
+Prerequisite: Algebra II or Equivalent

-Probability is a course that allows students to understand the scope of all possible outcomes, determine the likelihood of each, and better make predictions about the world around them.
+Probability is a course that allows students to understand the scope of all possible outcomes, determine their likelihood, and better make predictions about the world around them.
 Any study of probability is also accompanied by counting possibilities, so this course contains introductory combinatorics topics as well as basic probability, conditional probability, and probability distributions.
-In addition, students will learn the far-reaching applications of probability from game-show simulations to philosophical quandaries!
+In addition, students will learn the far-reaching applications of probability, from game-show simulations to philosophical quandaries!